 \item post-quantum worst-case weakly pseudo-free families of computational $\Omega$-algebras,

 \item post-quantum weakly pseudo-free families of black-box $\Omega$-algebras,

 \item post-quantum worst-case weakly pseudo-free families of black-box $\Omega$-algebras. \end{itemize} In particular, this is true for nontrivial varieties of groups, rings, modules and algebras over a finitely generated commutative associative ring with $1$, near-rings, and, more generally, groups with finitely many multiple operators (see Remark~\ref{r:apploftheorem}).
 Thus, we give a negative answer to the above question.

-We denote by $\cl V|_\Gamma$ the variety of groups generated by the $\Gamma$-reducts of all $\Omega$-algebras in~$\cl V$.
 Note that if the set $\Gamma$ cannot be chosen so that $\cl V|_\Gamma$ has infinite exponent or is solvable, then our main result depends on the classification of finite simple groups.

 The outline of the proof of our main result is as follows.
 First, it is sufficient to prove the nonexistence of post-quantum worst-case weakly pseudo-free families of black-box $\Omega$-algebras in $\cl V$ (see, e.g., Figure~\ref{f:relations}).
 Second, the results of Subsection~\ref{ss:wpffofreducts} imply that for this it suffices to prove the nonexistence of post-quantum worst-case weakly pseudo-free families of black-box groups in $\cl V|_\Gamma$.
 Third, for any family of black-box groups in $\cl V|_\Gamma$, we construct a polynomial-time black-box group quantum algorithm that breaks the worst-case weak pseudo-freeness of this family.
-This algorithm is based on a polynomial-time black-box group quantum algorithm for one of the following problems: \begin{roenum} \item Given a black-box group $G\in\cl V|_\Gamma$ and its element $g$, find a multiple of the order of $g$ (if $\cl V|_\Gamma$ has infinite exponent).
+This algorithm is based on a polynomial-time black-box group quantum algorithm for one of the following problems: \begin{roenum} \item Given a black-box group $G\in\cl V|_\Gamma$ and an element $g\in G$, find a positive integer $s$ such that $g^s=1$ (if $\cl V|_\Gamma$ has infinite exponent).